“The audience has to hear and see and feel what the singer is feeling,” says finalist Trevor Knight ’17.

 That’s what Nathaniel Graves ’13 has done ever since he won Dartmouth Idol as a senior, using a stunningly high falsetto voice in a Bruno Mars song-and-dance medley.

 Now Graves lives in New York and performs in a vocal trio, “Ensti,” while working toward a career in medicine.
 This year, he’s arranging and coordinating background vocals for Dartmouth Idol, and coaching contestants.
 Graves says whoever wins may have what it takes to make it professionally.
-But the best reason to compete this Friday, he says, is to have a good time and please the crowd.
+But the best reason to compete on March 3, he says, is to have a good time and please the crowd.

 “The biggest thing I tell singers is to do this for the right reasons—because you love to perform in front of the mirror or in the shower, for your family, or for bigger audiences, and because just getting on stage and singing your heart out is what you really want to do,” says Graves.
 “I mean, this is Hollywood Grammy-level stuff at a liberal arts school.
 It’s an awesome opportunity that really stretches you, no matter what you do later in life.”